qtplatz/qtplatz/README.md

 * Visual Studio 2019 needs to be installed for Windows.
 * Qt 5.12 or later version needs to be installed for the target OS.
 	* Qt 5.12.2 does not work on Debian based linux -- use Qt 5.12.1 instead.
-	* Qt 6 is not supported yet.
+	* Qt 6 is not supported yet (may it work, though).

 Mac macOS 10, 11 and 12 (x86_64)
 ====================